Double Down: Game Change 2012

 Double Down: Game Change 2012 is a book written by political journalists John Heilemann and Mark Halperin about the 2012 United States presidential election, in which Barack Obama was re-elected as President of the United States, defeating Mitt Romney.
 The book, published by Penguin Press, is a behind-the-scenes narrative of the Obama and Romney campaigns.
-It is the sequel to Game Change, which explored the 2008 United States presidential election.
+It is the sequel to Game Change, which chronicled the 2008 United States presidential election.
 Double Down was released on November 5, 2013.

-Book
+Contents

 Following the success of Game Change, and its film adaptation, Penguin Press gave Mark Halperin and John Heilemann a $5 million advance payment in 2010 to write a book on the 2012 presidential election.
 As they did for Game Change, Halperin and Heilemann conducted in-depth interviews with the candidates, their aides, and members of the Washington, D.C. political establishment.
 The book relies on over 400 sources, most of whom are anonymous.
 The authors treated their interview subjects with alcohol in a private suite or restaurant to get them to open up.

 According to the authors, senior advisers to Obama advocated replacing Joe Biden as nominee for Vice President of the United States with Hillary Clinton.
 William M. Daley, Obama's former White House Chief of Staff, acknowledged that the Obama team considered proposing to the President a plan to switch running mates, but opted not to do so when they determined it would not provide an advantage.
 The Obama campaign was also frustrated with former President Bill Clinton, for his compliments on Romney's business career, and Newark mayor Cory Booker, who said that criticisms of Romney's business career were "nauseating".

-The book provides an in-depth chronicle of the 2012 Republican Presidential Primaries and the campaign woes for each candidate.
-Romney's awareness of his trouble connecting with voters because of his lifestyle, and his own puzzlement as to why his wealth would foster his disconnect with the electorate.
-Amongst challengers, the various factors keeping Mike Huckabee, Mitch Daniels, Donald Trump, and Jeb Bush from running are discussed, with Karl Rove's prominent role revealed.
+The book provides an account of the Republican presidential primaries and the campaign woes of each candidate, including Romney's struggles to connect with voters and his own puzzlement as to why his wealth and lifestyle would foster this disconnect.
+Amongst Romney's challengers, the various factors keeping Mike Huckabee, Mitch Daniels, Donald Trump, and Jeb Bush from running are discussed, with Karl Rove's prominent role revealed.